dr-jts/poetry/housman.md

 1. TOC
 {:toc}

-## A Shropshire Lad 31: On Wenlock Edge the wood's in trouble
+## On Wenlock Edge the wood's in trouble

 On Wenlock Edge the wood's in trouble;
       His forest fleece the Wrekin heaves;